Distribution of the Time at Which an Ideal Detector Clicks: Introduction

 for some positive-operator-valued measure (POVM) $E$ on $\Z$ (see \cite{op} or \cite[p.~6]{BGL}, and \cite{povm} about POVMs in general).
 The back effect of the presence of detectors on the wave function is already included in \eqref{statrealdet}, and the POVM $E$ will in principle depend on the initial wave function of the detectors.

-A practical method of computing $E$ would exist, however, if there is a POVM $E_0$, or a family $E_\kappa$ depending on one or few parameters $\kappa$, representing an ``ideal detecting surface'' at $\bou$, such that for every setup of real detectors along $\bou$ the true POVM $E$ is reasonably close to one of the $E_\kappa$.
-The idealized POVM $E_\kappa$ would disregard physical details that may vary from one detector to another, and it would at the same time represent the ``best possible'' detector, which real detectors should be designed to approximate.
+A practical method of computing $E$ would exist, however, if there is a POVM $E_0$, or a family $E_\kappa$ depending on one or few parameters $\kappa$, representing an ``idealized detecting surface'' at $\bou$, such that for every setup of real detectors along $\bou$ the true POVM $E$ is reasonably close to one of the $E_\kappa$ and the $E_\kappa$ can be defined in a simple way.
+(Let us call that the ideal detector hypothesis.)
+The idealized POVM $E_\kappa$ would disregard physical details that may vary from one detector to another, and would represent the ``best possible'' detector, which real detectors should be designed to approximate.
 In fact, it appears to be common experience that detection probabilities do not depend in an essential way on the physical nature of the detectors, except that different types of detectors are sensitive to different species of particles and at different energies.
 Moreover, the fact that the position operators of quantum mechanics define the probability distribution of the particle if we choose to detect it at time $t_0$, viz., $|\psi_{t_0}(\vx)|^2$, independently of the details of the detector, seems to support the possibility of a mathematical concept of an ideal detector.